 Sustainability made simple

-What exactly is physical sunscreen?
-What about zinc oxide sunscreen or mineral sunscreen?
-Is sunscreen bad for you?
-Or for the environment?
-What does SPF measure, again?
-What does “broad spectrum” mean?
+What's the difference between mineral, physical and chemical sunscreen?
+Which is the one with zinc oxide again?
+Is sunscreen bad for you — or the environment?
+What does SPF measure and "broad spectrum” mean?
 You’ve got questions, we’ve got answers.

 Yes.
 Why?
 Because skin cancer sucks.
 Whether you choose chemical or physical sunscreen (mineral sunscreen), some form of protection is an absolute must.
 Here’s what you need to know about how different kinds of UV light from the sun can damage your skin.

-UV radiation is divided into three main categories:
+UV radiation is measured by the UV index and is divided into three main categories:

 • UVA: 320–400 nm